GaelAlburo/Apuntes-Universidad/Semestre 9/Distribuidos/Source Control.md

 # Benefits

 - Keeps a full history of the changes of a project
 - Allows branching and merging.
 A branch is a copy of the project, which allows isolated changes.
-Once the changes are approved it can be merged on the main branch,
+Once the changes are approved it can be merged on the main branch
 - Traceability of the changes.
 When, where and who made the change

 ___